Tonycode-MX/From_HR_to_ML_Star_Classification/README.md

-# From HR to ML: Star Classification
+# Star Classification: From HR to ML

 This project was developed for Partial 1 of the Deep Learning course as part of my academic exchange at the Universidad Católica de Colombia (Bogotá, Colombia).
 It aims to automate the classification of stellar populations — Main Sequence, Giants, and White Dwarfs — using data from Gaia DR3.